Michael-A-Kuykendall/sorcery/examples/LESSONS_CONTEXT_ASYMMETRY.md

 ```

 This converts the most common “AI filled in the blanks” failure into a slice-gating failure—which is exactly what Sorcery wants.
+**Update:** Upon further analysis, this "rule" is actually just **proper use of the `>` dependency glyph**.
+When architecting, enumerate dependencies via `>`.
+What isn't listed doesn't exist.
+The grammar already handles exactness—the experiments exposed sloppy casting, not a missing rule.
 ---

 ## 5) Practical workflow recommendation